Optimal Best-Arm Identification under Fixed Confidence with Multiple Optima: Introduction

 \section{Introduction}

-The multi-armed bandit (MAB) problem is a classic framework for sequential decision making under uncertainty, where a learner interacts with a set of arms representing unknown reward distributions.
-The objective is to gather information about these arms to make an informed decision.
+The multi-armed bandit (MAB) problem provides a fundamental framework for sequential decision-making under uncertainty, where a learner interacts with a set of arms corresponding to unknown reward distributions.
+The objective is to efficiently balance exploration and exploitation in order to make statistically reliable decisions.

-In the \emph{best-arm identification} (BAI) problem under the fixed-confidence setting, the learner's goal is to identify an arm whose mean is maximal (or nearly so) with a prescribed confidence level, using as few samples as possible.
-This setting has broad applications in areas such as clinical trials, A/B testing, hyperparameter tuning, and recommendation systems.
+In the best-arm identification (BAI) problem under the fixed-confidence setting, the goal is to identify an arm with the highest (or nearly highest) expected reward with a prescribed confidence level, using as few samples as possible.
+This formulation arises in various applications such as clinical trials, A/B testing, hyperparameter optimization, and recommendation systems.

-While much of the prior work on BAI focuses on the case where there is a \emph{unique} best arm, many practical scenarios involve multiple optimal arms---that is, more than one arm may achieve the highest expected reward.
-This work addresses a fundamental gap in the literature by developing a theoretical and algorithmic framework that achieves \emph{optimal sample complexity} in the presence of multiple optimal arms.
+Most existing works on BAI assume the existence of a unique best arm.
+However, in many real-world scenarios, multiple optimal arms may exist, each achieving the same maximal expected reward.
+Degenne and Koolen \cite{Degenne2019PureEW} studied this case and derived a fundamental lower bound together with the sticky Track-and-Stop algorithm, which attains asymptotic sample complexity matching this bound when the number of optimal arms is \emph{unknown}.
+Despite these advances, the optimal strategy and the fundamental performance limits when the number of optimal arms is \emph{known} a priori remain unexplored.